Community-Based Learning Courses

 Project SHINE began at Temple University in Philadelphia in 1997, and now operates at 17 colleges and universities in 15 urban centers across the nation.
 In Minnesota, Project SHINE is a joint effort of Metropolitan State University and Minneapolis Community and Technical College.
 Locally, approximately 20 courses and 150 students are involved with Project SHINE each year.

-The Institute for Community Engagement and Scholarship fosters community-based scholarship in multiple ways.
-As funding is available, the ICES and the American Democracy Project provide grants to encourage and support academic inquiry that substantially involves the community.
-This involvement can take a variety of forms--from full partnership in all stages of a participatory research project, to cooperation in a community-based projectís design or funding, to coinvestigation in implementation, to being the beneficiary of findings or products.
+As funding is available, ICES and the campus American Democracy Project provide grants to support academic inquiry that substantially involve the community.
+Projects can take a variety of forms, including faculty-supervised SDIS or FDIS, full partnership in any stage of community-based participatory research, the development and integration of community service-learning activities in a course, cooperation in a community-based project’s design, funding or implementation, and project co-investigation or co-evaluation.